 Love tuna but worried about hurting your health and the planet?
 This guide shows you how find the Best Canned Tuna brands that are sustainably sourced AND safe for you to enjoy.
 Learn what to look for and what to avoid!

 Growing up, canned tuna was always a staple in my family's pantry.
-We enjoyed tuna sandwiches, tuna salads, tuna on a cracker as a snack and sometimes even tuna in our pasta dishes...anyone else suddenly feeling hungry?
+We enjoyed tuna sandwiches, tuna noodle casserole, tuna salads, and tuna on a cracker as a snack.

-Its popularity is likely due to the fact that canned tuna is the perfect protein, conveniently ready to eat (especially when you haven't had the time to refill your fridge).
-If you've read my post on High Protein Snacks then you already know how much I recommend canned tuna!
+If you've read my post on High Protein Snacks, you already know how much I recommend canned tuna!

-But of course, not all tuna's are canned equally.
-There's been greater coverage on the negative health effects of eating too much high-mercury fish.
-As well, there is the negative environmental impact of overfishing and fish farms.
-If a bit discouraging, it also means the world is waking up AND creating healthier options.
-Tuna sustainability is a good thing!
+But, of course, not all tunas are canned equally.
+There's the issue of the negative health effects of eating too much high-mercury fish and the negative environmental impact of overfishing and fish farms.

 Is Canned Tuna Healthy?